aws-samples/aws-cdk-mediaservices-refarch/LILO/README.md

   - scripted
     - deploy:
       1. clone the repository
+      1. move in created folder
       1. run the deployment script with the deploy option
     - destroy
       1. run the deployment script with the destroy option
   - manual:
     - deploy:
       1. clone the repository
+      1. move in created folder
       1. create environment variable
       1. create a new folder that will contain your app
       1. move into the newly created app folder